TripleADC/System-WideFDTables/README.txt

 			Sets the threshold number to X
 			At the end of printing tables, it will print PID's and FD's of all the processes owned by the user whose FD number surpasses the threshold number

+		--output_TXT

+			Produces a text file called "compositeTable.txt" that stores the composite table in it in plaintext

+		--output_binary

+			Produces a binary file called "compositeTable.bin" that stores the composite table in it in binary text

 	NOTE: Each respective table can be outputted in succession by inputting multiple flags

 	Valid Commands Example